 Besides the VPN meaning and its features, it’s highly recommended to be aware of the protocols available.
 The protocol has a significant impact on your VPN experience.

 Internet service providers and VPN apps use layer 2 Tunneling Protocol (L2TP) to establish a connection between a device and a server.
 This tunneling protocol does not perform any data encryption and authentication by itself.

 The IPsec (Internet Protocol Security) is frequently paired with L2TP to provide these security features by encrypting the latter’s packets between every endpoint.

 It offers a few valuable qualities, but a number of drawbacks keep it from surpassing other VPN protocols.

 Compared to advanced protocols, L2TP is usually not capable of getting around firewalls.
 Some overly-cautious administrators can block it by using a firewall, which prevents users from using the features of the VPN.

-Many VPN providers don’t support this protocol anymore because it is regarded as outdated.
+Many VPN providers no longer support this protocol because it is regarded as outdated.
 Still, given the multitude of encryption protocols it can handle and its compatibility across multiple systems, LT2P/IPsec is a viable choice for non-critical use.

 OpenVPN is widely regarded as the best secure VPN protocol available today.
 It is an open-source connection protocol that allows for creating a secure VPN tunnel on a network between two points.